wilson-gramer-blog/wilson-gramer-blog.github.io/posts/2020-02-23-using-dynamic-member-lookup-implement-builder-pattern.md

 }
 ```

-One interesting potential use case for this could be, in fact, SwiftUI related — take a look :eyes:
+One interesting potential use case for this could be, in fact, SwiftUI related — take a look 👀

 ```swift
 self.view.addSubview(